 Every employer wants to recruit the very best people in their industry.
 Unfortunately, an organization’s internal processes are not always designed to support effective and efficient hiring.
 Hiring is a very important process for any company looking to get the most out of their employees.

 Think about it.
 You are meeting potential employees for the first time and all you know about them is what they are going to reveal to you.
 They could become anything after they get the job.
+To ensure security and state of mind for the company, you should perform a CRB Check when recruiting new staff.
 A poor recruitment strategy can cost you dearly both during the actual process and later when your new employee gets down to work.

 Below are common mistakes you should avoid when recruiting new workers for your company: